Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Methods

 To further enhance the performance of our model, we performed data augmentation using a retrieval-based few-shot classifier built with GPT-4 \cite{achiam_2023_GPT4}.
-We used this classifier to label an additional sample of 10,000 posts and comments, which were combined with our manually-labeled training set to fine-tune our final classification model, a 13-billion parameter LLaMA 2 model \cite{touvron2023llama2} fine-tuned with QLoRA \cite{dettmers2023QLoRA}.
+We used this classifier to label an additional sample of 10,000 posts and comments, which were combined with our manually-labeled training set to fine-tune our final classification model, a 13-billion parameter LLaMA 2 model \cite{touvron2023llama2} fine-tuned with QLoRA \cite{dettmers2023QLoRA}, using the prompt shown in Appendix~\ref{app:sentiment_prompt}.
 LLaMA 2 and QLoRA were selected for their very high performance while still being feasible to fine-tune and deploy on a massive dataset.
 Our model was fine-tuned on an internal university HPC cluster with $2\times$ NVIDIA a40 GPUs, which took $\approx 13$ hours.
 Our final model exceeds the performance of GPT-4 on all classes (Table~\ref{tab:model_performance}).
-Applying the finalized Classification Step to the results from the Detection Step left us with a labeled dataset from 8,477 communities of 196,231 posts and 1,694,551 comments which discuss moderators: 175,296 with positive sentiment, 968,235 with neutral sentiment, and 747,251 with negative sentiment, and we make this dataset public.
+Applying the finalized Classification Step to the results from the Detection Step left us with a labeled dataset from 8,477 communities of 196,231 posts and 1,694,551 comments which discuss moderators: 175,296 with positive sentiment, 968,235 with neutral sentiment, and 747,251 with negative sentiment, and we make an anonymized version of this dataset public.

 Accurately classifying the sentiment with regards to the moderators of a post or comment is an extremely challenging task that is often heavily reliant on context and background knowledge of the community (\fig\ref{fig:sentiment_example}).
 As such, off-the-shelf sentiment classifiers, such as VADER, perform very poorly (Table~\ref{tab:model_performance}).
 Even general purpose LLMs such as GPT-4, which obtain state-of-the-art results on standard sentiment analysis benchmarks \cite{kheiri_2023_SentimentGPT}, perform worse than our fine-tuned LLaMA2 QLoRA model, even when prompted using a retrieval-based few-shot in-context learning method.